 Meet Sonia, Master of Landscape Architecture (MLA) Student

 Sonia grew up in Vancouver and completed her bachelor’s degree in environmental design at the University of British Columbia.
-Here at U of G, she is continuing to pour her passion for design into her research which focuses on landscape design for wildfire management in the Master of Landscape Architecture (MLA) program.
+Here at the University of Guelph (U of G), she is continuing to pour her passion for design into her research which focuses on landscape design for wildfire management in the Master of Landscape Architecture (MLA) program.
 Sonia looks forward to a career as an accredited landscape architect where she will contribute to communities in meaningful ways, designing landscapes for people to enjoy and where nature can flourish.